-None of our suppliers of packaging materials in the Reporting Period have been flagged in any published lists or databases documenting supply chain risks.
+Harmon Canada has screened our suppliers of glass located in Canada, Europe and the United States using multiple reputable lists and tools.
+None of our suppliers of glass have been flagged in any published lists or third-party databases documenting supply chain risks.